NSSAC/socioneticus-matrix-java-client/README.md

 ## Installation instructions for the Matrix

-It is recommended that you install this package within a virtual environment created with conda.
+It is recommended that you install Matrix within a virtual environment created with conda.

 ### Creating and activating a conda environment